SAM-tak/BlenderGameRig/README.md

 These bones will be copied to generated rig.

-If they have constraints, these constraints will be copied too with right target.
+If they have constraints and/or have drivers, these will be copied too with right target.

 ![final metarig](images/finalmetarig.jpg "final metarig")